lidel/discourse-locale-override/README.md

 Simple hack to override official translations files in Discourse and persist them between Docker rebuilds.
 Can be used by translators, early adopters of young locales or communities with specific slang.

 This repository contains only `pl_PL` locale.
-See FAQ below if you need to override other one.
+See FAQ below if you need to override a different one.

 ## Docker setup